OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 - Write operations can usually wait to migrate from caches to disk without stalling processes.
 Read operations, however, almost always require a process to wait for completion before proceeding further.
 Favoring reads over writes leads to better parallelism and system responsiveness.
 - Processes should share the I/O bandwidth in a fair, or at least consciously prioritized fashion; even if it means some overall performance slowdown of the I/O layer, process throughput should not suffer inordinately.

 At least one of the I/O scheduling algorithms must be compiled into the kernel.
-The scheduler for each device can be selected or viewed at run time. i.e. `/sys/block/sda/queue/scheduler` and scheduler-specific tunables can be found in /sys/block/sda/queue/iosched.
+The scheduler for each device can be selected or viewed at run time. i.e. `/sys/block/sda/queue/scheduler` and scheduler-specific tunables can be found in `/sys/block/sda/queue/iosched`.

 ## Filesystems and VFS

-A UNIX-like filesystem uses a tree hierarchy.
+A UNIX-like filesystem uses a **tree** hierarchy.
 Multiple filesystems can be merged together into a single tree structure.
-Linux uses a virtual filesystem layer (VFS) to communicate with the filesystem software.
+Linux uses a **virtual filesystem layer** (VFS) to communicate with the filesystem software.

-Local filesystems generally reside within a disk partition which can be a physical partition on a disk, or a logical partition controlled by a Logical Volume Manager (LVM).
+Local filesystems generally reside within a disk partition which can be a physical partition on a disk, or a logical partition controlled by a **Logical Volume Manager** (LVM).

 Filesystems can also be of a network nature and their true physical embodiment completely hidden to the local system across the network.

 ### inodes

-An inode is a data structure on disk that describes and stores file attributes such as name, location, file attributes (permissions, ownership, size, etc.), access & modify times and others.
+An inode is a data structure on disk that describes and stores **file attributes** such as name, location, file attributes (permissions, ownership, size, etc.), access & modify times and others.

-Filenames are not stored in the inode; they are stored in the directory that contains the files.
+Filenames are not stored in the inode; they are stored in the **directory** that contains the files.

 #### Hard/soft links

 A directory file is a particular type of file that is used to associate file names and inodes.
 Two ways to associate (or link) a file name with an inode:

 - Hard links point to an inode.​ All hard linked files have to be on the same filesystem.
-Changing the content of a hard linked file in one place may not change it in other places.
+Changing the content of a hard linked file in one place may change it in other places.
 - Soft (or symbolic) links point to a file name which has an associated inode.
 Soft linked files may be on different filesystems.
 If the target does not yet exist or is not yet mounting, it can be dangling.
+- A nice article explaning the differences between hard and soft links: https://linuxgazette.net/105/pitcher.html

 When two or more directory entries to point to the same inode (hard links), a file can be known by multiple names, each of which has its own place in the directory structure.